4.1 Thesis success with Wihi

 Starting work on your student thesis

-In Wihi, the thesis is divided into different phases:
+In Wihi, the thesis project has several phases:

 • Project Plan (scheduling the project)